oldpatricka/vagrant-xhyve/example_box/README.md

 You can have up to ten block devices to attach to your vm, named from block0.img upto block9.img.
 You can also have zero.
 That's ok.

+If you would like to use a qcow image, simply name the image block0.qcow to block9.qcow.
+Note this will only work with the hyperkit fork of xhyve.